 Escalate, the ground-breaking dispute resolution process for SMEs, has won its third national award, completing a unique grand slam of major honours.

-Josh graduated from the University of Liverpool in 2015 and then went onto completing the Legal Practice Course at the University of Law in Manchester.
+Josh graduated from the University of Liverpool in 2015 with a degree in law and then went onto completing the Legal Practice Course at the University of Law in Manchester.

-Post studies, Josh has worked at DWF, Slater and Gordon and Gregory Abrams Davidson mainly dealing with clinical negligence and personal injury and worked on some very complex high value cases, including some complicated group action cases.
+Post studies, Josh has worked at a number of other law firms mainly dealing with clinical negligence and personal injury and worked on some very complex high value cases, including some complicated group action cases.

 Whilst at University, Josh was the vice president of a charity group, and also in his final year of University Josh provided pro bono work to the public through the Liverpool University Legal Clinic.